-Spending money on food is non-negotiable; we have to eat.
+Spending money on food is nonnegotiable; we have to eat.
 And you’ve likely gotten more used to buying groceries and eating at home since the pandemic struck.

-However, if you don’t budget for groceries and instead just buy what you need — and want — at intervals throughout the month, you could be overspending.
+If you don’t budget for groceries and instead just buy what you need — and want — at intervals throughout the month, you could be overspending.
 To help you sort it all out, here are the facts about the average cost of groceries each month in the U.S. and ways to determine how much you should be spending.

 The Average Cost of Groceries Per Month

-Higher Income Earners Spend More on Groceries
+Higher-Income Earners Spend More on Groceries

 How much you make will also determine how much you spend each month on groceries.